Bearing impedance measurement

 This applies to a defined operating condition or to a fixed geometry.
 In the bearing, these can vary greatly due to the wide range of applications.

-The test cell (FBT adapter and test bearing carrier) of the E-Lub Tester was therefore designed in such a way that the real operating range of electric drives can be reproduced by varying the temperature, force and speed.
-All parameters change the lubrication film.
+The test cell (bearing pot) of the E-Lub Tester was therefore designed in such a way that the real operating range of electric drives can be reproduced by varying the temperature, axial load and speed.
+Each of these parameters will affect the lubricant film and its thickness h_min.
 This in turn influences the ohmic and capacitive behavior, which can be seen on the following graph by means of drifts.

-Therefore, the impedance measurements are conducted over a defined frequency range (100 Hz to 10 MHz) to allow a qualified evaluation.
+Therefore, the impedance measurements are conducted over a defined frequency range (100 Hz to 10 MHz), performing Electrical Impdeance Spectroscopy (EIS), to allow a qualified evaluation.

-The temperature dependence of the dielectric properties of fluids under laboratory conditions can be determined using the EPSILON+ laboratory instrument.
+The temperature dependency of the dielectric properties of fluids under laboratory conditions can be determined using the EPSILON+ laboratory dielectricity meter.

-A thermal equilibrium is set before each measurement to ensure the highest possible measurement accuracy.
+After adjusting speed and/or axial load, a thermal equilibrium is set by means of a Julabo Magio thermostat before each measurement to ensure the highest possible measurement accuracy.

-Isotherms of the impedance curve in the desired frequency spectrum can be recorded via standardized measurement campaigns.
+Isotherms of the impedance curve in the desired frequency spectrum can be recorded with standardized measurement campaigns.